-Once we have used blastn to determine the reliable portion of a sequencing result and noted any potential mismatches or gaps in the nucleotide sequence, we typically run a Translated BLAST (blastx) search to check for expected ORFs, mutations or truncations.
+Once you have used blastn to determine the reliable portion of a Sanger sequencing result and noted any potential mismatches or gaps in the nucleotide sequence, you can run a Translated BLAST (blastx) search to check for expected ORFs, mutations or truncations.
 A primary advantage of blastx is that you do not have to decide on a reading frame for your sequencing result – blastx checks all six possible frames against the database.
-Another benefit is that a frame shift mutation present in the ORF is readily apparent when viewing blastx results.
+Another benefit is that a frameshift mutation present in the ORF is readily apparent when viewing blastx results.

 When using blastx at Addgene, we use the default “Non-redundant protein sequences (nr)” database as it contains the largest number of protein sequences.
 Just below the BLAST button, you may have noticed the “Algorithm parameters” link.
 Click on this link to view advanced BLAST options and for our suggested blastx customization.
 Similar to nucleotide sequences, proteins often have repeated or highly homologous regions, which by default are ignored in a standard blastx search.
 An alignment omitting repeated regions can be confusing, such as when you attempt to verify the starting methionine of a gene but the blastx results start the alignment at a more distal amino acid.
 We consistently run our blastx searches with the “Low complexity regions” filter unchecked so that these regions are included in the search to maximize the alignment length.
 While this recommendation is not infallible, we have found it saves analysis time to remove this default setting.

 Timesaving Tip #2: blastx searches are inherently slower than blastn or blastp, due to the additional searches involved in translating the nucleotide sequence into all six possible reading frames.
 If you know the expected protein sequence, use the “Align two or more sequences” option to drastically reduce waiting time for search results.